LogtalkDotOrg/logtalk3/tools/help/NOTES.md

 On Windows, the `start` command must be available.
 On Linux, the `xdg-open` command must be available.
 On MacOS X, the command `open` is used.

-This tool relies on the `cc` example to provide a portable operating-system access abstraction.
+This tool relies on the library portable operating-system access abstraction.

 All source files are formatted using tabs (the recommended setting is a tab width equivalent to 4 spaces).